cadet/CADET-SMB/README.md

 # Introduction

-There are various practical modes of carrying out industrial purification by preparative chromatography.
-The most straightforward and frequently used one is the cyclic batch elution chromatography, simulations of that have been provided in the CADET framework (https://github.com/modsim/CADET).
-Another important mode is the counter-current chromatography, in which the fluid phase and the solid phase flow through the column in opposite directions.
-Since the continuous true moving bed (TMB) process is technically hard to implement, the periodically simulated moving bed (SMB) process is usually applied.
+There are various practical modes of preparative chromatography.
+Cyclic batch elution chromatography is most frequently applied, and an efficient simulator is provided in the CADET framework (https://github.com/modsim/CADET).
+In counter-current chromatography, the fluid and solid phases are moved through the column in opposite directions.
+Since the true moving bed (TMB) process is technically very hard to implement, the simulated moving bed (SMB) process is usually applied.
 In this repository, we offer an extension of the CADET framework, CADET-SMB, for simulating SMB chromatographic processes.

 # Features

-The introduction of features is divided into three parts, network setup, numerical computing, and inverse problem respectively.
-Correspondingly comprehensive diagrams will be provided to help you pinpoint the simulation approaches you intended, as there are several different methods that are integrated into the CADET-SMB for the sake of distinct simulation objects.
+Code features are organized into network setup, numerical methods, and inverse problems.

 ## Network setup